nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to view a task
 2. KoolToDoManager prompts for name of task
 3. User inputs name of task
-4. KoolToDoManager brings up details of task
+4. KoolToDoManager brings up details of task <br>
 Use case ends.

 **Extensions**